Rigidity of Kobayashi isometries of a class of 2-dimensional Lempert manifolds: Conclusion and Remarks

 \section{Conclusion and Remarks}

-The holomorphic rigidity of Kobayashi isometry in the case of a special 2-dimensional Lempert manifold was shown to be true.
-However, the methods used here do not need to make the case for the holomorphic rigidity of Kobayashi isometry on general domains in $\CC^n$.
-The result in this article extended the phenomenon of rigidity previously known as observed in strictly convex domains\cite{Edi 2019}.
-The domain Diamond, Symmetrized bidisc, $D_{a,b}$ are Lempert domains, and considering Conjecture 1 to be true at least in case of equidimensional domains, this poses a natural question on the holomorphic rigidity of Kobayashi isometry on Lempert domains which are not biholomorphic to product domains.
+The holomorphic rigidity of Kobayashi isometry in the case of a special 2-dimensional Lempert manifold has been established.
+However, the methods used here are not enough to conclude the holomorphic rigidity of Kobayashi isometry on general domains in $\CC^n$.
+The result in this article extends the phenomenon of rigidity previously observed in strictly convex domains \cite{Edi 2019}.
+The domain Diamond, Symmetrized bidisc, $D_{a,b}$ are Lempert domains, and assuming Conjecture \ref{conj_1} is true at least in the case of equidimensional domains, this raises a natural question on the holomorphic rigidity of Kobayashi isometry on Lempert domains which are not biholomorphic to product domains.